North-Park-Labs/npfish/README.md

 - The code itself is not written in the most optimal way
 - Consider Alpha-Beta Pruning
 - Think about Better board evaluation

+Your challenge is to try to write an engine that beats `BasicMinimax`!

+The platform itself is pretty buggy, refreshing the pages usually does the trick.

 **PLEASE ONLY MODIFY CODE IN YOUR NEW ENGINE FILE.** If you are interested in contributing, please open a PR or text Teddy/Alex.